Igigog/anomaly-modding-book/src/mapping/level-editor-tutorial.md

 ![IX-Ray SDK launchers](images/ix-ray-sdk-launchers.png)

-**It should look like this after opening the Level Editor for the first time!**
+It should look like this after opening the Level Editor for the first time!

 ![IX-Ray SDK insides](images/level-editor-ix-ray.png)

-**After the Level Editor has launched, it may look scary at first, but the IX-Ray Level Editor supports draggable windows, so you can drag them to your liking, including properties per window.**
+After the Level Editor has launched, it may look scary at first, but the IX-Ray Level Editor supports draggable windows, so you can drag them to your liking, including properties per window.

 ![IX-Ray SDK insides 2](images/level-editor-ix-ray-2.png)

-**It's very confusing when you're using the Level Editor for the first time ever, but you'll get the hang of it after using it for a while.**
+It's very confusing when you're using the Level Editor for the first time ever, but you'll get the hang of it after using it for a while.

-## Level Editor basics
+## Level Editor Basics

 After adjusting the windows, I'll explain what each window does in depth and what purpose it serves, but firstly, we have to learn the basics of the SDK.